 Mindful Arts San Francisco's (MASF) mission is to provide volunteer–facilitated mindfulness instruction to SFUSD students through a partnership with the San Francisco Education Fund.
-Participants learn focusing techniques, literary, performing, and visual arts to cultivate the skill of present moment awareness to improve attention, self-regulation, and social-emotional learning so that all students can have the opportunity to succeed.
+Through storytelling, as well as visual and performing arts activities, students learn focusing techniques to cultivate the skill of present moment awareness to improve attention, self-regulation, and social-emotional learning so that all students can have the opportunity to succeed.

 Most students are surprisingly receptive to this work.
 At every grade level, many students appear excited to learn a new skill, Mindfulness.